SwissDataScienceCenter/renku-graph/webhook-service/README.md

 **Request format**

-The endpoint requires an authorization token.
-It can be passed in the request header as:
+The endpoint requires an authorization token passed in the request header as:
 - `Authorization: Bearer <token>` with OAuth Token obtained from GitLab
 - `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab